 Their symptoms don’t align with the general diagnosis for COVID-19

 According to the Guardian, in a survey of 1500 people with COVID-19.
 More than half of the respondents reported having such symptoms for longer than three months.
 The survey was conducted by a Facebook community of long-haulers.
 There are currently several online support groups.
 The Body Politic and the Survivor Corps are two primary groups.
-Here, these patients can share symptoms and research, converse with other sufferers, as well as get contacts to medical professionals who are sympathetic to the condition.
+Here, these patients can share symptoms and research, converse with other sufferers, as well as get contacts with medical professionals who are sympathetic to the condition.
 Several groups have also started their own research projects to find out more about their condition.

 Because their symptoms don’t align with the general diagnosis for COVID-19.
 Many patients struggle to convince people that there is something wrong with them and that it is related to coronavirus.
 Physicians don’t always want to believe them.

 Speaking to The Atlantic, Angela Meriquez Vászquez says that every specialist she saw was wedded to the idea that ‘mild’ COVID-19 infections last two weeks.
-This includes a cardiologist, rheumatologist, dermatologist, and a neurologist.
+This includes a cardiologist, rheumatologist, dermatologist, and neurologist.
 “In one of my first ER visits, I was referred for a psychiatric evaluation.
 Even though my symptoms were of heart attack and stroke.”

 Will they see a breakthrough?

-Dr Micheal Peluso is studying long-term COVID-19 outcomes at the University of California, San Francisco.
+Dr. Micheal Peluso is studying long-term COVID-19 outcomes at the University of California, San Francisco.
 Speaking to Time Magazine, he says that about 20% of his research participants have not recovered.
 This is between one and four months after their initial diagnosis.

 What this could mean for the future is very concerning.
 Look at the 5 million people with confirmed COVID-19 living in the U.S. If even 10% of those people continue to suffer long-lasting symptoms in the way long-haulers do.
-That means half a million people could suffer chronic illness for years to come.
+That means half a million people could suffer chronic illness in the years to come.

 But it seems as though the combined and sustained efforts of long-haulers are starting to pay off.
 This group is finally receiving attention.
 At least in certain territories.
 They are getting more screen time in the media.
 Physicians seem to have started taking their condition seriously.
 Better yet, treatment and rehabilitation programs are being developed.